aroussel-fenix/un_data_aggregator/README.md

 Note 23/4:
 - Have set up a listener on S3 to trigger Lambda function when a csv is uploaded to S3.
 Will need to see how Lambda handles multiple uploads per second.

+Note 25/4:
+- After some struggle, realised that if my Lambda function is set to use the VPC that RDS is in, I need to create a VPC endpoint for S3, otherwise Lambda won't be able to access it...

 Acknowledgement:
 - this project uses data assembled by ACLED, which is publicly available at https://acleddata.com/#/dashboard